scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 * Have a timestamp ([](#seginfo)) that is not in the future.
 * Contain only unexpired hops ([](#hopfield)).

 For the purpose of validation, a timestamp is considered "future" if it is later than the current time at the point of validation plus an allowance for differences between local and origination clock.
-As an allowance, it is suggested to the granularity of the hopfield expiration time (that is 337.5 seconds, see [](#hopfield)).
+As an allowance, it is suggested to use the granularity of the hopfield expiration time (that is 337.5 seconds, see [](#hopfield)).

 For the purpose of validation, a hop is considered expired if its absolute expiration time, calculated as defined in [](#hopfield), is later than the current time at the point of validation.